335. Fraudcast News

 (originally aired May 16, 2004)

 People hate this episode.
 They hate it.
-Even at the eternally apologetic No Homers they ripped this show apart.
-Certainly for good reason: its absurdity and unrealistic shenanigans are through the stratosphere, it’s a rather piss poor satire on the then-jingoistic American landscape, and none of the elements and scenes of the show fit together or work on their own at all.
+Even at the eternally apologetic No Homers they ripped this show apart, and certainly for good reason.
+Its absurdity and unrealistic shenanigans are through the stratosphere, it’s a rather piss poor satire on the then-jingoistic American landscape, and none of the elements and scenes of the episode fit together or work on their own at all.
 It’s a flaming hot mess… but I don’t hate it.
-Episodes like “My Big Fat Geek Wedding” and “Co-Dependent’s Day” want you to think they have an emotional purpose, but ultimately betray and tarnish our beloved characters in an insulting, denigrating way.
-This show is absolutely bonkers from beginning to end; right from the start, there’s no mistaking this is going to be a ride far removed from reality.
-The Simpson kids go in for shots, but Bart remains elusive, leading to a montage sequence of Dr. Hibbert stalking him with needles at the ready at school, piloting a plane a la North by Northwest, and at a carnival.
+Episodes like “My Big Fat Geek Wedding” and “Co-Dependent’s Day” want you to think they have an emotional center, but ultimately betray and tarnish our beloved characters in an insulting, denigrating way.
+This episode is absolutely bonkers from beginning to end; right from the start, there’s no mistaking this is going to be a ride far removed from reality.
+The Simpson kids go in for shots, but Bart remains elusive, leading to a montage of Dr. Hibbert stalking him with needles at the ready at the school, piloting a plane a la North by Northwest, and at a carnival.
 No punches are being pulled here to trick you into thinking this might all make sense, it’s complete insanity straight away.

-Bart’s inoculation ends up rendering him temporarily deaf, right before the school’s donkey basketball game, which I guess is actually a thing.
-Does anyone know about this, or better yet have been to one?
-Anyway, Bart teases a donkey and ends up having his shorts ripped off, just as an American flag is being unfurled behind him, resulting in a photo that appears to have him mooning Old Glory.
-I don’t entirely understand why they needed to get Bart deaf for this inopportune situation; he just kind of stands there slightly crouched over as Martin takes a picture.
+Bart’s inoculation ends up rendering him temporarily deaf, right before the school’s donkey basketball game, which I guess is a thing.
+Does anyone know about this, or better yet, have been to one?
+Anyway, Bart teases a donkey and ends up having his shorts ripped off, just as an American flag is being unfurled behind him, resulting in a photo that appears to depict him mooning Old Glory.
+I don’t entirely understand why they needed Bart to be deaf for this inopportune situation, as he just kind of stands there slightly crouched over as Martin takes a picture.
 Said photo is reprinted and aggrandized in the paper, and the Simpson family become town pariahs.
 To clear their names, they appear on an aggressive FOX News-type show which only serves to make things worse.
-This scene is the only inspired part of the show, the host is written perfectly (“Coming up after this commercial, I will be talking even louder!
+This scene is the only inspired part of the episode, as the host is written perfectly (“Coming up after this commercial, I will be talking even louder!
 Don’t miss it!!“) Springfield does damage control and the town gets an ultra American makeover, but the Simpsons are arrested by the government for their “crimes” and sent to Alcatraz for American re-education.
 They escape, go off to France, then return to America as new citizens.

-The episode just gets crazier and crazier as it goes; that’s why I can’t get mad at this show, it’s like some kind of mad drug trip.
-The first two acts don’t make much sense, where the ultra patriotic Springfield completely whitewashes the town’s complete hatred for the Simpsons.
+The episode just gets crazier and crazier as it goes, that’s why I can’t get mad at this show, it’s like some kind of mad drug trip.
+The first two acts don’t make much sense, where the uber-patriotic Springfield completely whitewashes the town’s complete hatred for the Simpsons.
 Then we get to act three and everything goes ape shit.
 I get what they were going for here with satirizing the Patriot Act (the Government Knows Best Act line is pretty good), but the government interning children for months on end with fellow prisoners Bill Clinton and Elmo is just far too absurd.
 It’s a conceit that feels more out of South Park than this show.
-By the time we get to the end with the family dining inside the Eiffel Tower, then coming to Ellis Island by boat dressed as old time immigrants, I’m completely beside myself.
+By the time we get to the end with the family dining inside the Eiffel Tower, then coming to Ellis Island by boat dressed as old-timey immigrants, I’m completely beside myself.
 It’s like this show is just so far gone, it’s essentially bullet proof.
-What can I take umbrage with here?
+What can I take issue with here?
 That it makes no sense?
 Of course it doesn’t, the entire episode is completely bananas.
-This show is so insane that a part of me perversely admires it.
-It’s by no means good, but I definitely wasn’t offended like I was with other shows this season.
+It’s all so insane that a part of me perversely admires it.
+It’s by no means good, but I definitely wasn’t offended like I was with other episodes this season.
 I’ll definitely say it’s the fucking craziest episode of the entire series that I can think of.
 Anyone else have one nuttier, feel free to mention it.

 Tidbits and Quotes